tianyuzhou-sam/Lazy-Theta-with-optimization-any-angle-pathfinding/README.md

 # Lazy Theta* with optimization pathfinding
+This is a customized version of Lazy-Theta-with-optimization-any-angle-pathfinding.
+Given a map and a set of starts and goals, this algorithm can return an optimal path.
+This repo has very easy-to-build-and-use C++ implementation and Python wrapper.

 This repo has been tested with:
 * GCC 9.3.0, CMake 3.16.3, Ubuntu 20.04.1 LTS